 The structure of these bills and their payment period may vary from insurer to insurer.

 Social Security and RRB benefits are paid in arrears.
 This means that the benefit check you receive is for the previous month.
-Medicare premiums are paid in advance of coverage.
-For example, the Social Security benefit check you receive in August is for July benefits.
-The Medicare premium deducted from that check will be for September.
+For example, a Social Security benefit check you receive in August is for July benefits.

-When to pay for original Medicare
+When to pay for Original Medicare

-If you have original Medicare and aren’t yet collecting Social Security, you’ll receive a bill from Medicare either monthly or once every 3 months in these cases:
+If you have Original Medicare and aren’t yet collecting Social Security, you’ll receive a bill from Medicare either monthly or once every 3 months in these cases:

 These bills are paid in advance of coverage.
 For example, if you applied for Medicare to start in August, you’ll receive a bill in July for your August, September, and October Part B premiums.